Why and where to buy in north-west Spain

 Main railway lines connect Castile-León to Madrid, whilst the main line from Paris to Lisbon crosses the region – ensuring access to the rest of Spain and further afield.

-Similarly to the other regions in the north of Spain, the history of Asturias is what makes it incredibly attractive to expats and locals.
 Influences of the Celts, the Romans and the Moors can still be seen today in the architecture and culture of the region.

 The key geographical features of the region are its rocky coastal cliffs that surround the mountainous interior.
 This contributes to the varied climate you will find there – generally humid summers and cold winters.